7 Most Common Botox Myths Debunked

 If you’ve noticed lines or wrinkles in places they weren’t before, then you’ve probably considered Botox.
-Botox is one of the leading cosmetic procedures in treating creases and wrinkles.
+Botox is one of the leading cosmetic dermatology procedures in treating creases and wrinkles.
 The treatments are minimally invasive and overall safe, simple, and effective.
 If you’re thinking about getting Botox, maybe you’ve already done some research to see if it’s the right fit for you.
 However, one thing you’ll have to be mindful of is the variety of Botox facts and myths floating around on the Internet.

 Botox Facts and Myths

 The rumor that Botox can be toxic isn’t true.
 After being approved in 2002 by the FDA as a treatment for frown lines between the forehead, Botox has been proven to be relatively safe.
 However, there’s a reason people may assume that it’s not safe.

 Botox Facts: The Injection is Made from a Toxin